mzenz/martinzen/src/assets/copy/en/Bio.md

 He produced underground remixes of classics by Sade, The Jackson 5, plus a few more in the works, having released most of them on vinyl as limited-edition pressings aimed at DJs in the know.

-MARTIAN's favourite medium is vinyl, making every live set artisanal in nature, with Logic Pro as his weapon of choice when it comes to music production.
+MARTIAN's favorite medium is vinyl, making every live set artisanal in nature.
+Logic Pro is his weapon of choice for music production.